A wide range of conditions are sometimes treated with the use of cortisone shots.

 These steroid shots can also impact the way that white blood cells work while also decreasing immune system activity.

 While inflammation can be a healthy response of the body in certain circumstances, too much inflammation can be a big problem.
 In some instances, inflammation can damage vital bodily organs.
-In these cases, cortisone shots can help to save people’s lives.
+In these cases, these injections can help to save people’s lives.

 Inflammatory arthritis, such as rheumatoid arthritis, might also be effectively treated through the use of cortisone shots.

 Organ rejection is always a concern during organ transplants.
-Cortisone shots can help to reduce the likelihood that an organ is rejected by suppressing the immune system.
+Corticosteroid can help to reduce the likelihood that an organ is rejected by suppressing the immune system.

 Addison’s disease is a condition that results from your body not making enough cortisol.
-For this reason, doctors can prescribe cortisone shots to help relieve the symptoms of this disease.
+For this reason, doctors can prescribe corticosteroid to help relieve the symptoms of this disease.

 These aren’t the only conditions that cortisone shots are used to treat.
 Some others include: